lqmanh/fastapi-utils/README.md

 ---

-<a href="https://fastapi.tiangolo.com">FastAPI</a> is a modern, fast web framework for building APIs with Python 3.6+.
+<a href="https://fastapi.tiangolo.com">FastAPI</a> is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

 But if you're here, you probably already knew that!